vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 but whenever the cached function is used, behaviour diverges.
 This is again impure as `print` is a side effect.

-What about when the global we are using is also a Jax array?
+What about when the global we are using is also a JAX array?
 ```python
 b = jnp.array([1,2,3])